Luke burst into the viewing room.

-Luke shifted his focus to Jacqui seated in the interrogation room as he continued, ‘I knew she couldn’t have done this…I knew it.’
+Luke shifted his focus to Jacqui seated in the interrogation room as he continued, ‘I knew she couldn’t have done this…I knew it. she didn’t fit the profile and my gut is rarely wrong.’
 His tone was one of pure relief.

 ‘You don’t think she knew about it…?’
 Husken said. ’I mean, was in on it in some way..?’

 Luke firmly shook his head.
 ‘Nah…no way.
 Why would she…she loved the sex.
 You heard her in there…she had no idea her husband did this.
 She just unknowingly put him in for it when she said he took her phone.’

 Luke rubbed a contemplative hand across his mouth.
 ‘What did she say her husband’s name was again…Ryan…’ he said, answering his own question.
 ‘That’s it…Ryan Herbert,’ he said.
 He quickly exited the room.

 Luke had a hunch.
 With Ryan Herbert working as a security guard he wanted to check if Ryan owned a firearm, in particular a nine millimeter—the same caliber that killed John Bishop.